rpdelaney/dumbpw/README.rst

 Enter dumbpw. dumbpw allows you to configure a set of rules, and then it will generate a cryptographically secure password that conforms to those dumb rules.

+If all you need is a password generator, **you should not use this**.

 Installation
 ------------